bzw133/SHAARP.ml/docs/input.md

 ![shgtensor](./img/shgtensor.png)

 -  Enter the components of the SHG tensor $d_{ij}$ (expressed in Voigt notation) in units of pm/V​.
 Note that constraints due to the point group symmetry are automatically imposed on the SHG tensor.
 -  Click `analytical dij` if interested in partial analytical expressions involving unknown SHG tensor components.
-The components are labelled as `dij` by default.
+The components are labelled as `dijmk` by default (here, `k` refers to the layer number).
 The values are assumed to be in units of pm/V.
 -  In the case where certain components of the SHG tensor is known, click `analytical dij` and manually enter the known components.
 In this case, the partial analytical expression only involves the unknown symbolic components.

 !!! note